Remarks by Angel Gurría, OECD Secretary-General, delivered at the European Institute Transatlantic Award Dinner

-Our recent Global Economic Outlook, November 2016 finds that despite some bright spots – like the euro area finally exiting recession – the global economy is by no means firing on all cylinders.
+Our recent Economic outlook, analysis and forecasts finds that despite some bright spots – like the euro area finally exiting recession – the global economy is by no means firing on all cylinders.

 The crisis left us four legacies: first; low growth: world GDP growth, which averaged about 4 per cent per year in the decade up to the onset of the global crisis, is expected to reach only 2.7% in 2013, the lowest rate since 2009.
 In Europe, we expect growth to accelerate to only 1% in 2014 and 1.6% by 2015.
 In the US, we expect annual growth to reach 2.9% in 2014 and 3.4% in 2015.